Andean civilizations: Moche

 The Moche culture is world-renowned for its pottery, in picture a Condor from about 300 CE.

 The Moche civilization (alternately, the Mochica culture, Early Chimu, Pre-Chimu, Proto-Chimu, etc.) flourished in northern Peru from about 100 CE to 800 CE, during the Regional Development Epoch.
 While this issue is the subject of some debate, many scholars contend that the Moche were not politically organized as a monolithic empire or state.
 Rather, they were likely a group of autonomous polities that shared a common elite culture, as seen in the rich iconography and monumental architecture that survive today.
 They are particularly noted for their elaborately painted ceramics, gold work, monumental constructions (huacas) and irrigation systems.
+Pottery has been the distinguishing feature of the Moche culture for many reasons.
+It is known for being highly uniform and decorated and led people to believe the Moche had been part of a corporate state system.

 Moche history may be broadly divided into three periods – the emergence of the Moche culture in Early Moche (CE 100–300), its expansion and florescence during Middle Moche (CE 300–600), and the urban nucleation and subsequent collapse in Late Moche (CE 500–750).